EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 To create and protect resources using the keycloak User Interface (UI), do the following steps:

 * (Optional) Create clients.
 Clients can be created using the keycloak user interface at identity.keycloak.${environment}.eoepca.org.
-You need to login as admin.
+You need to login as admin.<br>
   To create a client: Login as admin in the keycloak UI > Clients > Create Client > Set a name > Next > Turn Client Authentication and Authorization On > Add the valid redirect URI's > Save.
 * (Optional) Create Users.
 Users > Add User.
 Then set a password for the user.
 Credentials > Set Password.
 * Select a client.